Imagine… social distancing for months and even years

 I have canceled all of my courses through the summer.
 It is the rational thing to do.
 But, listening and reading the news is making my once rational thoughts become a bit irrational.

-It is taxing.
-It is inefficient.
-It takes way too much of my time.
+It is taxing, inefficient, takes way too much of my time.
 It is also exhausting.
 I feel tired.
 Is that a symptom?
 I feel myself catastrophizing a bit.
 What is wrong with me?
 I am well educated in the medical field.
 I know fear lowers the immune system.
 I should know better.

 I DO KNOW BETTER, BUT I FEEL I CAN’T TAKE THE RISK FOR OTHERS AROUND ME.